kunashko/demand-prediction/README.md

 # Demand Prediction with Deep Learning

-When it comes to time series forecasting traditional approaches boil down to the use of linear models.
+When it comes to time series forecasting, traditional approaches boil down to the use of linear models.
 However, in case a non-linear phenomenon is too significant, the traditional methods fail to deliver an accurate result.
 Deep learning approaches can be used by combining non-linear layers in order to build reliable prediction models.

 In this notebook the demand prediction models have been build based on the London bike sharing dataset:
 - Convolutional Neural Network (CNN)